Henry Reed (poet): Life and work

-Another of his radio plays, The Streets of Pompeii, also produced by Cleverdon, with Marius Goring and Flora Robson in the lead roles, was broadcast on the Third Programme in April 1952.
+Another of his radio plays, The Streets of Pompeii, also produced by Cleverdon, with Marius Goring and Flora Robson in the lead roles, was broadcast on the BBC Third Programme in April 1952.
 It won the Prix Italia in Palermo in 1953.

-Reed's most famous poetry is in Lessons of the War, originally three poems which are witty parodies of British army basic training during World War II, which suffered from a lack of equipment at that time.
+Reed's most famous poetry is in Lessons of the War, originally three poems that are witty parodies of British army basic training during World War II, which suffered from a lack of equipment at that time.
 Originally published in New Statesman and Nation (August 1942), the series was later published in A Map of Verona in 1946, which was his only collection published in his lifetime.
 "Naming of Parts", the first poem in Lessons of the War, was also taught in schools.
 Three further poems have subsequently been added to the set.
 Another often-anthologised poem is "Chard Whitlow: Mr. Eliot's Sunday Evening Postscript", a satire of T. S. Eliot's Burnt Norton.
-Eliot himself was amused by "Chard Whitlow"'s mournful imitations of his poetic style ("As we get older we do not get any younger ...").
+Eliot himself was amused by "Chard Whitlows mournful imitations of his poetic style ("As we get older we do not get any younger ...").

 Reed made a radio programme, reading all of Lessons of the War, which was broadcast on the BBC's Third Programme on 14 February 1966.

 He was often confused with the poet and critic Herbert Read (1893–1968); the two men were unrelated.
-Reed responded to this confusion by naming his 'alter ego' biographer in the Hilda Tablet plays "Herbert Reeve" and then by having everyone get the name slightly wrong.
+Reed responded to this confusion by naming his "alter ego" biographer in the Hilda Tablet plays "Herbert Reeve" and then by having everyone get the name slightly wrong.

 The Papers of Henry Reed are kept in the University of Birmingham Library Special Collections.